TickTeam/guide-tt/android_app/4_how_to_share_a_task_list.md

-### How to share task lists with others?
+### How to share task lists with TickTick users?
-With a shared list, it is easy to check a shopping list with your parents or discuss a meeting agenda with your colleagues.
+Sharing lists is a great way to collaborate with friends, family, and colleagues to achieve more in TickTick.

 <br />

 **-Option 1: Add recipients**

+1.Open TickTick on your andorid device and select a task list.

-1.Select a task list first and click “Share List” from the option menu on the top right.
+2.Tap “Share” from the option menu in the upper right hand corner.

-2.Click the “add” icon on the top right to choose recipients from contacts or enter email address directly.
+3.Tap the add icon in the upper right hand corner to add members.

 You can watch the video below from 00:00 to 00:22.